Doctoral thesis: French-Belgian Violin School, changes in performance practice during 20th century as documented on

 My philosophy of teaching has developed from many years of teaching violin and chamber music, as well as lecturing and coaching larger ensembles such as string orchestras.

 I have experience of lecturing, research and administrative department duties at the Sibelius-Academy in Helsinki, where I was working as university assistant during my studies for a doctorate degree in music.
-I have taught violin students (beginners and advanced professionals) at music institutes in southern Finland and in a private studio in Helsinki (providing also online violin lessons) in Finland since many years.
+I have taught violin students (beginners and advanced professionals) at music conservatories in southern Finland and in a private studio in Helsinki (providing also online violin lessons) in Finland since many years.
 I also held violin master classes at a.o.
 University of Hawaii department of music, in Bangkok, Thailand and at Cervo Master Classes in Italy.
-In addition to this, I have coached chamber music at University of Hawaii department of music as well as orchestra playing in Londrina, Brazil.
+In addition to this, I have coached chamber music as well as orchestra playing.

 In my teaching I aim to promote a positive learning environment and nurture the student´s natural talents and abilities.
 My strategy is to set individual goals for each student or group, and provide a foundation of knowledge through the process.
 Understanding both the learning style of individual learners and the diversity of a group/ensemble helps me design effective instruction.